 Roses are one of my favorite flowers.
 They’re so romantic and elegant and smell divine.
 Whenever I go to the florist I usually end up buying a bunch or two for our home or to give someone as a gift.
 Just last week they had a special on white roses so I ended up buying six large bunches.
 Go big or go home right 😀 But in my defence not all of the roses were going to go straight into a vase.
 I had plans to transform some of them into these Oreo dipped roses.

-Isn’t it just lovely.
 They’re really easy to make too with this super simple tutorial.
 All you need is a few basic things and time to play.
+Okay, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
+And don’t forget to subscribe so you’ll never miss a post!

 What you Need to Make Oreo Dipped Roses